88-Pallav/git-repo/README.md

 # Header

-To add a file locally created to git: git init          // This initialises the empty git repository but to push this live
+How to bring a repository on Github to a local Machine?
-                     you need to create an empty repository on github
+Step 1: Create an empty repository on Github.

-To add this we use remote command: git remote add origin "github_https/ssh_link"    // This is done so that we can push changes to origin
-                                                    (It would not recognize origin otherwise)

-To check if all is ok run:
-git remote -v       // This shows any remote directories connected to this repo
-                       (Now we can freely use git push origin master/main)
+Step 2: In VS Code got to terminal
+Step 3: Open a folder where you want the repository to be cloned.
+Step 4: Then in terminal use the command: git clone SSH_key_of_the_repository Step 5: Get into the folder by using: cd folder_name_created_on_github Step 6: Start using the same.

 To check the status/track of all the files created and deleted in a repo: git status

-So track a file we can do:
-git add "File_name"
+So track a file we can do, track is for files created on local machine but not on github: git add "File_name"

 Note: First save the file and then proceed for commit